Air Conditioning Replacement

 Ducted air conditioners have two main units installed, the outdoor unit and the indoor unit.
 The outdoor unit includes the condenser and compressor, while the indoor unit has the evaporator coils and air handler.
 The cool air is pushed through the home with the blower motor shared with the furnace.

-Central air conditioners will cool the entire home at once, which may not be the best cooling option for homeowners that do not use all of the rooms in their home.
+Central air conditioners will cool the entire home at once, which may not be the best cooling option for homeowners who do not use all of the rooms in their home.
 Central air conditioners consume more energy from ductless HVAC systems, which may be a motivating factor to switch units if your current central air conditioner is breaking down.

 Another way to keep your home cool is by upgrading to a modern ductless mini-split air conditioner.
 Ductless systems allow you to do away with all the excess ductwork.
 Ductless air conditioners are beneficial if you only want to cool a few rooms in the home versus the entire home.